A radical digital declutter journey

 Below are five things I thought were worth sharing this week:

-A quote I have been pondering: “If you surrendered to the air, you can ride it” by Toni Morrison.
 I was swimming against the waves in the Atlantic Ocean when the quote popped in my mind: Surrender.
 Surrender.
 Surrender.

 Note: Please be very careful when downloading third-party apps to clear out your digital clutter.
 For instance, Unroll.me has been found selling its users’ data.